EscanorTargaryen/BBAdvancementTeamSync/README.md

 ### Installation
 <hr>

-*  Download UltimateAdvancementAPI and put it in the plugin folder.
+*  Download UltimateAdvancementAPI and put it in the `plugins` folder.
 *  Download BentoBox and configure it with modalities and addons.
-*  Add this addon into the `Addons` folder of BentoBox
+*  Add this addon into the `addons` folder of BentoBox

 <br>